 Florence has gathered so many art masterpieces, so much history, it gave birth to so many great minds and up to this day offers so many stunning views that no matter how many times you visit the “capital” of Tuscany, you still won t be able to say: “I now know this city perfectly”.
+Known for being home of the renaissance, there are surely a lot of beautiful and famous attractions to visit in Tuscany.
+But before you start exploring these attractions, make sure not to miss living like a local in this city by booking Italian villas for rent Tuscany.

 The list below contains the sights of interest in Florence, which you must see.
 How much time you will spend doing it – that s up to you.